DavorPenzar/yamb/README.md

 3. late announce &ndash; the slot is announced after the second roll,
 5. counter-announce (only available when played multiplayer) &ndash; the player must fill the same slot that the player before him has announced in their previous turn.

 The game ends when all columns are completely filled.
 The player's final score is then calculated as the sum of *totals* per columns.
 The higher the final score the better (as one can conclude from the rules of scoring slots).
-If played multiplayer, the plaer with the highest score wins.
+If played multiplayer, the player with the highest score wins.

 All four standard columns are implemented in this project.
 Of the alternative columns, the *up-down*, *hand* and *late announce* columns are also implemented.
 To implement the *counter-announce* column, a custom back-channel communication amongst the players must be implemented.